electricg/period-tracker/README.md

 - [ ] import data from other apps
   - [ ] app that I use
 - [ ] use more modern css
+- [ ] show fertility and ovulation days
+- [ ] add swipe left and right in the calendar page to navigate prev/next months

 ## Dev notes